 Potty Chair Vs. Potty Seat

 A seat that goes over the regular toilet seat is far and away the easiest to use in terms of maintenance.
-A stand-alone potty requires extra cleanup.
-That said, what your child takes to is what you’ll start with.
-If you have a stand-alone potty, try to transition to a proper seat to make clean-up simpler.
+A stand-

 Cleaning the Potty Chair

-First, lift the inner potty bowl out of the chair and dump the contents into the toilet.
+Lift the inner potty bowl out of the chair and dump the contents into the toilet.
 Then, rinse with hot water and dump into the toilet bowl.
+This may take a few attempts to get everything out. dump into the toilet bowl.
 This may take a few attempts in order to remove all, or most, of the fecal matter.

 Clean Around the Potty

-Also, launder bathroom rugs regularly, they pick up a lot of spray!
+And don’t forget to launder bathroom rugs and shower mats regularly; they pick up a lot of spray!

 If you have a toddler, you know that keeping them clean is a full-time job.
 But modeling good cleaning and cleaning their potty chair after every use is an excellent way to show them cleaning is important.